build-on-aws/content/livestreams/build-on-weekly/2022-08-11/index.md

 ---
-title: "S1E5 - Containers, Containers Everywhere"
+title: "S01E05 - Containers, Containers Everywhere"
+description:
+tags:
+  - aws
+  - build-on-live
+  - twitch
+authorGithubAlias: gogococo
+authorName: Jacquie Grindrod
+additionalAuthors:
-authorGithubAlias: darko-mesaros
+  - authorGithubAlias: darko-mesaros
     authorName: Darko Mesaros
 date: 2023-03-31
 ---
 Welcome to episode 5 of Build On Weekly! 🥳

 Today [Jacquie](https://twitter.com/devopsjacquie) and [Darko](https://twitter.com/darkosubotica), discuss a few things around Containers and Hybrid environments.
 That means running your applications On-Premises AND in the cloud.
 In today's episode watch Darko as he sweats trying to troubleshoot a real time demo. 😅

-We will be posting here, on buildon.aws, to share **show notes, links, socials, code, and any other things mentioned** during the live stream with you! 🚀
+We will be posting here, on [BuildOn.aws](/livestreams/build-on-weekly), to share **show notes, links, socials, code, and any other things mentioned** during the live stream with you! 🚀

 ![Jacquie and Darko - Episode 5](images/header.png)

 ## Deployed Weekly

 https://www.youtube.com/watch?v=YI1zxP9aKqc

 Today on deployed weekly we take another peek at Lambda functions and .NET.
 What are the best strategies when running the two together.
 We talk about a interesting Open Source tool that helps you prototype and productionize (is that even a word?)
 ML Pipelines.
 Another wonderful CLI tool out there, for al the CLI and Tracing fans.
-A wrap up on the AWS Storage Day that happened the day before and finally an amazing interview/podcast over on Lex Friedman’s channel - with the best programmer in the world John Carmack
+A wrap up on the AWS Storage Day that happened the day before and finally an amazing interview/podcast over on Lex Friedman’s channel - with the best programmer in the world John Carmack.

 **Links from the discussion:**